 Perpetual suites include the classic Office applications to install on one PC only.
 Additionally, perpetual versions of Office do not receive additional updates — what you buy is what you stay with until you decide to upgrade and make another payment.

-Formerly known as Office 365, this subscription-based version of Office has become the leading way of getting access to your favorite apps.
+Formerly known as Office 365, this subscription-based version of Office has become the leading way to access your favorite apps.
 Despite being based on monthly or annual payments, Microsoft 365 offers many different plans to allow a large variety of users to take advantage of the suite.

 Depending on which edition you purchase, you get access to the classic Office apps and much more.
-Bonuses include Outlook, Access, Publisher, as well as services such as SharePoint, OneDrive, Skype for Business, and much more.
+Bonuses include Outlook, Access, Publisher, and services such as SharePoint, OneDrive, Skype for Business, and much more.
 When you subscribe to Microsoft 365, you get access to new updates to all of the applications and services included in your suite.

 Don’t want to go through the hassle of installing Office to your devices?
 Office Online is a perfect choice.